izorkus/antispam-ml-filter-local/README.md

 # Anti-Spam ML Pipeline

 This repository contains a complete pipeline for email spam classification using machine learning.
 The pipeline is designed to be run in a local environment for security, particularly when working with company emails.

 This pipeline is language independent (tested on real polish and english emails dataset).

 Tested on local Minstral-Small-3.2_24B running on llama.cpp and Ollama.

+You can deploy model using: https://github.com/izorkus/antispam-ml-filter-microservice repo.

 ## Key Features